ThiagoMeneghin/CodeSignalExercises/README.md

 # CodeSignalExercises

-    At This repository I'll save all the exercises I've done on CodeSignal Website.
+    In this repository I'll save all the exercises that I've done on CodeSignal Website.